Skyy Moore

-Skyy Moore (born September 10, 2000) is an American professional football wide receiver and return specialist for the San Francisco 49ers of the National Football League (NFL).
+Skyy Edward Moore (born September 10, 2000) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Western Michigan Broncos and was selected by the Kansas City Chiefs in the second round of the 2022 NFL draft.

 Early life

 Moore began his high school years at Valley High School in New Kensington, Pennsylvania.
-Later he finished at Shady Side Academy in Fox Chapel, Pennsylvania.
-He played quarterback and defensive back while in high school.
-He committed to Western Michigan University to play college football.
+Later, Moore finished at Shady Side Academy in Fox Chapel, Pennsylvania.
+He played quarterback and defensive back under Dave Havern while in high school.
+Moore committed to Western Michigan University to play college football.

 College career

 Moore was converted into a wide receiver in college despite never playing the position before.
 As a true freshman in 2019, Moore started 12 of 13 games and had 53 receptions for 802 yards and three touchdowns.
-As a sophomore in 2020, he played in five games, recording 25 receptions for 388 yards and three touchdowns.
-He returned as a starter in 2021.
-Against Northern Illinois he tied a school record with four touchdowns receptions.
+As a sophomore in 2020, Moore played in five games, recording 25 receptions for 388 yards and three touchdowns.

+Moore returned as a starter in 2021.
+Against Northern Illinois, he tied a school record with four touchdown receptions.
 Moore declared for the 2022 NFL draft following the season.